-By Vidyut Perti, Head of Strategy, Marketing & Partnerships, Shubham Housing Development Finance Company
+By: Vidyut Perti, head of strategy, marketing & partnerships, Shubham Housing Development Finance Company

-To maximize the benefits of impact measurement, it has to be a continuous exercise with clear goals laid out at the outset.
+To maximise the benefits of impact measurement, it has to be a continuous exercise with clear goals laid out at the outset.
 Inspired by its own success, Shubham is motivated to demonstrate to organisations within India and abroad that profitable companies can indeed make a positive difference in the lives of their customers.

 They found that families who had tried applying for a loan prior to becoming a Shubham customer had had their loan application rejected due to lack of credit history and documentation.
 Two-thirds also found the loan process much easier after having gone through it once with Shubham.

 Customers also reported experiencing other unintended impacts: 96% of those surveyed said they were no longer afraid of being evicted from their homes, improving their mental health and sense of financial security.
 The extensive analysis undertaken by Shubham to understand a family’s finances and cashflow also helped two-thirds of their customers improve their incomes and manage their incomes better.

 One of Shubham’s customers, Nena Ram, who built his own house in Ajmer, a city in the north-western state of Rajasthan, after receiving guidance from the company, explains how it has positively impacted himself and his family: “I feel proud to be a homeowner.
 Having worked hard to build my own house, I am thankful that I came across Shubham Housing Development Finance.
 The satisfaction of being able to provide a stable future for my children is immense.”

 While Shubham continues to build its vision of being the mortgage lender of choice for families with informal incomes, it has also realised its positive impact goes well beyond simple home ownership.
 This message is provided to its employees through regular training sessions to show them the difference they are making through their work.